Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 • you want something affordable and easy to understand

-Start with Reserve Tawny if:
+Start with Tawny if:

 • you like nuttier, softer, more mellow wines